cknd/stackprinter/README.md

 # How it works

 Basically, this is a frame formatter.
 For each [frame on the call stack](https://en.wikipedia.org/wiki/Call_stack), it grabs the source code to find out which source lines reference which variables.
 Then it displays code and variables in the neighbourhood of the last executed line.
-Since it knows where in the code each variable occurs, it's relatively easy to do semantic highlighting.
+Since it knows where in the code each variable occurs, it's relatively easy to add semantic highlighting.

 The frame inspection routines are independent of any actual string formatting, so it should be fairly straightforward to write other formatter types on top.
 Like, foldable and clickable html pages instead of text logs, with download links for pickled variable contents?

 # Caveats

 This displays variable values as they are _at the time of formatting_.
-In multi-threaded programs, variables can change while we are busy walking the stack & printing them.
+In multi-threaded programs, variables can change while we're busy walking the stack & printing them.
 So, if nothing seems to make sense, consider that your exception and the traceback messages are from slightly different times.
 Sadly, there is no responsible way to freeze all other threads as soon